JochemBus/RAGMeUp/pr-readme-group12.md

 ### 2. ResponseCitationVerifier

-The ResponseCitationVerifier represents a imrpovement in ensuring the accuracy of citations in LLM responses.
+The ResponseCitationVerifier represents an imrpovement in ensuring the accuracy of citations in LLM responses.
 This component implements a comprehensive verification system that examines both the presence and proper usage of citations.

 #### Citation Detection and Context Analysis